 The Caddo River is an 82-mile tributary connected to the Ouachita River.
 It’s a growing tourist spot for water sports like canoeing and fishing, and its class I and II rapids are excellent for kayaking.
 You’ll also have a pleasant view of the Ouachita Mountains.

-If you’re looking for an off-season kayaking trip, the Mulberry River is your best bet.
+If you’re looking for an off-season kayaking trip, the Mulberry River is a top choice.
 It’s best to visit sometime between October and June.
 Its water level is at its best after a good amount of precipitation.
 Be sure to bundle up if you visit during autumn or winter, as the Ozark Mountains can get rather cold.

 The Buffalo National River is America’s first national river, and it’s also one of the most popular attractions for Arkansas kayaking.
 With 151 miles of high-level water, this river is ideal for whitewater rafters.